aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/style/_index.md

 ```

 Serves as a hash function for a Style object.

+**Remarks**

 This method is only for internal use.

 **Returns:**
 int - A hash code for the current Object.